 Maria V., born in 1936: “Y.U.: What happened to the Jews living here during the war?

 Witness: They were killed.
-They were forced to gather in one house.
-Then, they were taken from that house.
-Maybe, it was a synagogue, perhaps something else.
-I was a small child of seven years; what could I understand?
+They were forced to assemble in a house, before being taken away.
+Maybe it was a synagogue, perhaps something else.
+I was only seven, what could I understand?
 So, they [the Jews] were driven from the house down the road, driven to the ditch.
 They were forced to dig a ditch.
 They [the Jews] dug it, and they were shot.
 It was not the Germans who shot them.
 It was, how can I say it?
 It was “soltys”, “soltysy”.
-How were they called then?
+What were they called then?
 I don’t know what they were called then, but long story short, they [the Jews] were shot, and that’s it.
 It was scary.
 The grave was moving for two days and nights, and maybe for three.
-Some were falling dead, and some were falling [while still] alive.
+Some fell in dead, and other fell in [while still] alive.
 It was very hard.
-Even to me, though I was such a child, I had what, seven, eight years, not even eight; I had seven years back then.
+Even to me, though I was just a child, I was what, seven, eight years old?
+Not even eight, I was seven years old back then.
 It was a terrible sight to behold.
-I wouldn’t wish for anybody to see.
-And we were curious, we, the little ones, would run over to take a look.
-Now the grave is moving.”
+I wouldn’t that on anybody.
+And we were curious, us children, we ran over to take a look and saw the grave moving.”
 (Witness n°1071, interviewed in Parafyanovo, on November 13, 2019)

-Parafyanovo is located in the Dokshitsy district on the Galyadza River bank, about 130km (81 miles) north of Minsk.
-The first written mention of Parafyanovo takes place in the 15th century.
-In 1773 when the village became part Russian Empire, many Jews settled here.
+Parafyanovo is located in the Dokshitsy district on the banks of the Galyadza River, about 130 km (81 miles) north of Minsk.
+The first written records of Parafyanovo date back to the 15th century.
+In 1773, when the village became part Russian Empire, many Jews settled there.
 They would build their houses close to the railway station.
-Most of the Jewish residents were involved in small scale trade and handicrafts.
+Most of the Jewish residents were involved in small scale trade and handicraft.
 According to a local witness, the Jews had a prayer house in the village.
 On the eve of the war, 265 Jews resided in the Parafyanovo.

 Parafyanovo was occupied in early 1941, shortly after the Germans attacked the Soviet Union.
 According to some historical sources, the first victim murdered by Germans was a Jew, Aaron Levitan.
-The remaining Jews continued to live freely in their homes until the creation of the ghetto in late 1941-early 1942.
-The ghetto was created on two of the streets where the majority of Jews had lived previously.
-The Jews from surrounding villages were also moved into this ghetto.
+The remaining Jews continued to live freely in their homes until the creation of the ghetto in late 1941- early 1942.
+The ghetto was created on two of the streets where the majority of Jews already lived.
+Jews from surrounding villages were also moved into this ghetto.

 While confined, they were forced to hand over all their valuables and to leave their best clothes.
-Once all of the Jews were gathered, they were taken outside the village.
+Once all of the Jews were assembled, they were taken outside the village.
 Even though there were already pits used as a dump by locals, the Jews were forced to make them deeper.
-Once the pits were ready, the victims were shot in small groups at the pit’s edge.
+Once the pits were ready, the victims were shot in small groups on the edge of them.

 After the execution, their bodies were covered with lime.
-According to the archives, the execution was conducted by German gendarmerie, although a witness interviewed by Yahad (YIU/1070B) claims that the Germans didn’t shoot, but only took pictures.
+According to the archives, the execution was conducted by the German gendarmerie, although a witness interviewed by Yahad (YIU/1070B) claims that the Germans did not shoot, but only took pictures.
 Supposedly, the local police took part in the shooting.
 Isolated shootings continued for a week after the mass execution.
-Many Jews managed to hide during the first raid but were discovered by local police afterward.
+Many Jews had managed to hide during the first raid but were discovered by local police afterwards.
 A small number of Jews managed to flee into the forest and were able to join local partisans.

 Do you have additional information regarding a village that you would like to share with Yahad ?